-Latest News: FSB on Scottish employment figures
+Latest News: FSB on Procurement Reform Debate

 The FSB in Scotland campaigns for a better social, political and economic environment in which to work, learn and do business.
 With a strong grassroots structure, regular members' meetings and dedicated Scottish staff to deal with Scottish institutions, media and politicians, the FSB in Scotland is widely recognised as one of the most influential business organisations in Scotland.